dsmrreader/dsmr-reader/docs/application.rst

 .. warning::

-    It's safe to a htpasswd generator, **just make sure to NEVER enter personal credentials** there **used for other applications or personal accounts**.
+    It's safe to use a htpasswd generator, **just make sure to NEVER enter personal credentials** there **used for other applications or personal accounts**.

 .. seealso::